CMSTrackerDPG/SiPixelTools-PixelTriplets/README.md

 ## PixelTriplet code

-The PixelTriplet code (https://github.com/CMSTrackerDPG/SiPixelTools-PixelTriplets) will be used.
-It requires CMSSW, you can follow the setup:
+CMSSW is required to run the PixelTriplet code, you can follow the setup:
 ```
 export SCRAM_ARCH=slc7_amd64_gcc900
 cmsrel CMSSW_12_4_10